-Modestly stylish on the outside, luxurious on the inside, surprisingly fun to drive, and available with up to 322 miles of range, the Tesla Model 3 checks all the right boxes.
+Modestly stylish on the outside, comfortable on the inside, surprisingly fun to drive, and available with up to 322 miles of range, the Tesla Model 3 checks all the right boxes.
 But that’s just the beginning.
-Where the Model 3 truly impresses is its innovative convenience and safety features (including some of the industry’s best semi-autonomous driving aids) and future-proofed technology.
+Where the Model 3 truly impresses is its innovative convenience and safety features (including some of the industry’s best semiautonomous driving aids) and future-proofed technology.
 Thanks to Tesla’s over-the-air updates, the Model 3 is always improving, and can be reconfigured according to your needs and wants — even after you buy the car.

-Tesla may be experiencing the growing pains most mainstream automakers have long overcome, and the Model 3 hasn’t been immune from quality-related problems, but the tech startup has much to teach the automotive industry about how to build a compelling electric car.
+Tesla may be experiencing the growing pains most mainstream automakers have long overcome, and the Model 3 certainly hasn’t been immune from quality-related problems, but the tech startup has much to teach the automotive industry about how to build a compelling electric car.